 - Turn the heat to high and bring to a rolling boil and time for 90 seconds.
 (Mine was ready in just under 2 minutes).
 If you have a digital thermometer you can use that and test when mixture reaches 105C.

-- Remove from heat and test for set by places a few drops of jam on a chilled saucer and place in fridge for 30 seconds.
+- Remove from heat and test for set by placing a few drops of jam on a chilled saucer and place in the fridge for 30 seconds.

 - Push a finger through the jam and if it forms gentle crinkles and is tacky then it has reached setting point.